FirdawsYasmin/NoSQL_mongoDB/Mongosh.md

 **Key information**

-- $convert is an aggregation function so [ ] are required
+- $convert is an aggregation expression so [ ] are required for staging
-- In aggregation when we want to refer to a field we need "$".
-Without the $ mongo would treat this as a string rather than a field.
+- In aggregation when we want to refer to a field we need the $.
+Without it mongoDB would treat this as a string rather than a field.

 ## Experiment with Operators